flyingmachine/brave-clojure-web/content/5-language-fundamentals-overview.md

 your knowledge.

-Next, you'll learn Clojure's underlying structure by explaining the Clojure *reader*.
+Next, you'll learn Clojure's underlying structure by explaining the Clojure *reader* and *evaluation*.
 This will give you a crystal-clear understanding of how Clojure programs work.

 Finally, we'll build on our understanding of Clojure's underlying structure by exploring *macros*, one of the most powerful tools in